abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/6-PS-Strings.md

 - Solution 2: `O(n)` ✅

+  - This is a faster solution because we don't need to slide the window to the right until the current character is not in the window, we can just update the left pointer to the `index of the last seen occurrence of the character + 1`

   ```py
   def lengthOfLongestSubstring(s):
       seen_chars = {} # char -> index of the last seen occurrence of the character